Privacy Policy.

 2. to simplify your access to and use of our services and make it more seamless.

-3. to monitor and analyse the performance, operation and effectiveness of our services, so that we can improve and optimise it.
+3. to monitor and analyze the performance, operation and effectiveness of our services, so that we can improve and optimize it.

 4. to show you content (which may include advertisements) that is more relevant to you.